Lower School Curriculum

 This is a studio art course in which art history provides an introduction to each art project, and an inspiration for the students.
 Drawing, painting, printmaking, ceramics and sculpture, as well as mixed media, are central to each student’s experience.
 While art history and the exposure to various mediums of expression are at the center of the students’ work; art theories regarding color and design are also integrated into their projects.
 Student artwork is continually displayed throughout the school.
 The annual All School Student Art Show at Stony Brook University and the Young Illustrators Challenge, in which student art work from around the region is judged, are two centerpieces for our year as well.
 Students have one block period for art and one class period each week.

-Second grade students participate in our recorder program.
+First and second grade students also participate in our recorder program.
 It is designed to challenge and stimulate a developing sense of multitasking and coordination skills.
 Through a differentiated approach, each student progresses through the program at his or her own rate, allowing for an individualized experience tailored to each student.

 Music: Third Grade